Thewbi/armos/LessonXX_USB/README.md

 The registers are modeled via C-structs in designware20.h by the CoreGlobalRegs structure which contains substructures for the registers.
 Looking at the Hardware register, this register contains more than 32 bit because there are four 32 bit registers inside the DWC describing it's hardware status.

 All structus are annotated with 'packed' attribute.
-This tells the compiler to not performa any layouting such as padding bytes into words for faster access by the CPU but to layout the structure into memory exactly as defined by the programmer even if this causes performance loss.
+This tells the compiler to not perform any layouting such as padding bytes into words for faster access by the CPU but to layout the structure into memory exactly as defined by the programmer even if this causes performance loss.
 The reason is that the structures have to be used as overlays over the memory mapped areas that contain the hardware registers and the overlay has to match every single bit exactly.
 The compiler reorganizing the layout would cause the application to read the wrong bits and wrong data.

 I took the liberty to add comments to add the register names and their offsets to the individual structs and to add whitespace lines to layout the code a little for better readbility.